Akash265/Evaluation-System/README.md

 ### Setup
 1. Ensure Python is installed on your machine.
-2. Install Flask using `pip install Flask`.
+2. Install requirements using `pip install -r requirements.txt`
 3. Run the Flask application by executing `python app.py` in the terminal.

 ### Endpoints